-The use of Artificial Intelligence (AI) and AI-assisted technologies, in the writing process, should only be used to improve readability and language of the work and not to replace key aspects of academic writing such as analytical/critical thinking, generating scientific arguments or hypotheses, drawing scientific conclusions or suggesting recommendations for future inquiry.
-Applying AI-technology in producing academic texts must be done constructively with oversight and control in ways that ensure effective review and careful editing.
-This is mostly so with experience proving that AI-generated texts can sometimes communicate an authoritative positionality in scientific argumentation which may be incorrect, incomplete or biased.
+The use of Artificial Intelligence (AI) and AI-assisted technologies in the writing process should only be used to improve the readability and language of the work and not to replace key aspects of academic writing such as analytical/critical thinking, generating scientific arguments or hypotheses, drawing scientific conclusions or suggesting recommendations for future inquiry.
+Applying AI technology in producing academic texts must be done constructively with oversight and control in ways that ensure effective review and careful editing.
+This is primarily so with experience proving that AI-generated texts can sometimes communicate an authoritative positionality in scientific argumentation, which may be incorrect, incomplete or biased.
 As the author of your thesis, you are ultimately responsible for the work's content.

-At the end of every master's thesis, students are advised to fill in an AI Use Declaration form provided by the program, where they state if they have used any AI tools (including grammar check, AI chats, or writing improvement tools etc.).
-They must describe how they have used the AI tool(s) and provide examples (for instance if they asked AI for suggestions for improvement and changed their text based on the feedback, what did they change?).
-More specific AI tools and use guidelines will be provided by the university and the programme.
+At the end of every master's thesis, students are advised to fill in an AI Use Declaration form provided by the program, stating if they have used any AI tools (including grammar check, AI chats, writing improvement tools, etc.).
+They must describe how they have used the AI tool(s) and provide examples (for instance, if they asked AI for suggestions for improvement and changed their text based on the feedback, what did they change?).
+Please keep an eye on The University or Faculty AI tools and use guidelines.